ResearchComputingServices/hpc-intro/_episodes/02-files.md

 > ## Unzipping files
 >
-> We just unzipped a .tar.gz file for this example.
-What if we run into other file formats that we need to unzip?
-Just use the handy reference below:
+> We already unpacked the ZIP file in the setup instructions.
+What if we want to unpack a compressed file from the Linux shell?
 >
 > * `gunzip` unzips .gz files
 > * `unzip` unzips .zip files